Particular/docs.particular.net/samples/web/send-from-aspnetcore-webapi/sample.md

 ### Injection into the Controller

-The message session is injected into the `SendMessageController` via constructor injection.
+The message session is injected into `SendMessageController` via constructor injection.

 snippet: MessageSessionInjection